Ascurse/gamestore_front/README.md

 - Game page opens when you click on game-card.
 Games can be added/removed from card from both homepage and game page.
 <img src='./gamestore/demo/game-page.gif' alt='Game Page Demo'/>

-## Update
-- Created simple nav-sidebar.
-Moved game categories.
-Created News page.
+- News page and menu.
 <img src='./gamestore/demo/news.gif' alt='News Demo'/>